 Speak With a New York Sexual Harassment Lawyer Today

 The EEOC plays an important role in enforcing the nation's workplace discrimination laws, but you do not need to rely exclusively on government intervention to obtain justice.
-If you have been the victim of sexual harassment at work and need advice on what to do next from a qualified New York employment law attorney, contact the Law Offices of White, Nisar & Hilferty, LLP, today.
+If you have been the victim of sexual harassment at work and need advice on what to do next from a qualified New York employment law attorney, contact the Law Offices of Mahir S. Nisar, Attorney at Law, today.